Flörsheim (Main) station: Entrance building

 The core of the Neoclassical entrance building at Florsheim dates back to the construction of the station.
 It was built in 1839 to a design of the Mainz district architect Ignaz Opfermann, but it was altered later.
 Thus its core forms one of the oldest preserved entrance buildings in Germany.
 The original building was a functional building with a symmetrical design and a gabled roof, which is typical of the old stations on the Taunus Railway.

 In 1875, the upper floor was added as the station master's apartment and a wooden goods shed with a typical cantilevered roof was also built.
 On the ground floor there was a ticket office, a supervisor's room and an office for handling goods.
 The pedestrian subway was built around 1910.
 The station precinct is part of the Route of Industrial Heritage of the Rhine-Main: Hessian Lower Main (Route der Industriekultur Rhein-Main Hessischer Unterer Main).

 After the renovation of the building, the Flörsheim municipal offices moved into the historic station building.
 It also contains a shop and an apartment.
 The former goods shed now houses a club for children and youth.

 The entrance building is listed as a cultural monument under the Hessian heritage law.

 Infrastructure

 Only trains of the S1 of Rhine-Main S-Bahn stop on the three platform tracks of Flörsheim station.
 It has a "house" and an island platform.
 Tracks 1 and 2 are used by S-Bahn services running via Hattersheim, Frankfurt-Höchst, Frankfurt Hauptbahnhof, the Frankfurt and Offenbach city tunnels, Obertshausen and Rodgau to Ober-Roden (track 1) and to Wiesbaden Hauptbahnhof via Hochheim and Mainz-Kastel (track 2).
 Track 3 serves is only used for unscheduled over-taking movements or as a diversion route during track work.

-Flörsheim station is not barrier-free.
+Flörsheim station is barrier-free as there is a lift on the platforms.
+However, the platforms are too low for the Class 430 multiple units used: wheelchair users still need assistance boarding and alighting.

 The access to additional sidings (which were often used for trains running to/from a tank farm) and the loading ramp and the loading road were separated during the construction of an underpass between 2011 and 2013.